koby-nob/osTicket-Installation/README.md

     - Extract and copy “upload” folder to c:\inetpub\wwwroot
     - Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”

+    - Reload IIS (Open IIS, Stop and Start the server)
+    - Go to sites -> Default -> osTicket
+    - On the right, click “Browse *:80”

+    - Note that some extensions are not enabled
+    - Go back to IIS, sites -> Default -> osTicket

+    - Double-click PHP Manager
+    - Click “Enable or disable an extension”
+    - Enable: php_imap.dll
+    - Enable: php_intl.dll
+    - Enable: php_opcache.dll
+    - Refresh the osTicket site in your browse, observe the changes

+    - Rename: ost-config.php
+    - From: C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php
+    - To: C:\inetpub\wwwroot\osTicket\include\ost-config.php

+    - Assign Permissions: ost-config.php
+    - Disable inheritance -> Remove All
+    - New Permissions -> Everyone -> All

+    - Continue Setting up osTicket in the browser (click Continue)
+    -  Name Helpdesk
+    - Default email (receives email from customers)

     - Download and install the Heidisql
     - Open Heidi Sql
     - Create a new session, root/Password1(for the purpose of this project)
     - Connect to the session
     - Create a database called "osTicket"

 <p>
 <img src="https://i.imgur.com/bZFDVjS.png"
 </p>